- Gerrit Simon Farren *

 Founded in 1776, Phi Beta Kappa is the oldest undergraduate academic honors society in the United States.
-Haverford College's chapter, a private organization founded in 1898, is one of 262 chapters located at some of the most widely-respected institutions of higher learning in the country.
+Haverford College's chapter, a private organization founded in 1898, is one of about 300 chapters located at some of the most widely-respected institutions of higher learning in the country.

 Current national membership now exceeds 600,000 men and women, and the Phi Beta Kappa Society works nationally to promote scholarship and academic excellence.